 An audit is the examination of various records of accounts/transactions by an auditor followed by an inspection of inventory to make sure that all departments are following a documented system of recording transactions.
-It is performed to ascertain the accuracy of financial statements generated by the organisation.
+It is performed to ascertain the accuracy of financial statements generated by the organization.

 The auditing process is mandatory for all banks as per RBI guidelines.
-In India, chartered accountants from ICAI or The Institute of Chartered Accountants of India can do independent audits of any organisation.
+In India, chartered accountants from ICAI or The Institute of Chartered Accountants of India can do independent audits of any organization.
 CPA or Certified Public Accountant conducts audits in the USA.

 All the public listed firms have to get their accounts audited by an independent auditor before they declare their results for any quarter.

 Generally, the audit is performed on all transaction data that branches and employees generate in their daily routine.
 Manually skimming through such a vast amount of data is not feasible as it takes a monumental amount of time and resources.

 An audit can be performed internally by employees or heads of a particular department and externally by an outside firm or an independent auditor.
 The goal is to verify the accounts to ensure that all books of accounts are done fairly and there is no misrepresentation or detecting any fraud that is being conducted.